Create test plans and test suites

 - Visual Studio Enterprise

-- Basic to create and edit test cases, but not the other types of test artifacts
+- Basic edit test cases, but not create them or other types of test artifacts

 Test artifacts include test plan, test suite, test case, test configuration, shared step, and shared parameter.